 Knee problems are common among all age groups.
 A clicking sound in the knee may indicate one of several issues.
 Overuse of the knee may irritate the bands of synovial tissue in the knee, called plicae, which can cause plica syndrome and clicking.

 The IT band is a fibrous band of tissue that runs along the outer thigh and down just past the knee.
-This tension is common especially for runner's knee.
+This tension is common especially for people with runner's knee.
 During recovery and to prevent further complications, always warm up before exercise.
 A warm-up can be simply marching in place.
 It is a way to increase your heart rate and warm up the muscles to make them more elastic.

 HOW TO DO IT: Sit on the floor with both legs straight.
 Bend your left knee and put your foot on the floor as you place a rolled-up towel underneath your right thigh near the knee.
-Then, flex your foot and lift your heel and calf off the floor.
-Lower back down.
+Then, flex your right foot and lift your heel and calf off the floor.
 Do not lift your thigh off the towel.

 If the quads are significantly stronger than the hamstrings, there is a muscle imbalance that makes the knee vulnerable.
 The solution is to strengthen the hamstrings on the back of the thigh.
 Hamstring-strengthening contractions make the hamstrings stronger from a gentle lying-down position.

-A strong, flexible IT band supports knee stability, but tension there pulls the knees outward.
-To stretch the IT band, cross your right leg behind the left as you stand up tall.
+HOW TO DO IT: Cross your right leg behind the left as you stand up tall.
 Bend the left knee slightly as you lean to the left.
 Shift your hips to the right to increase the stretch and hold it for 30 seconds.
-Switch sides and repeat.
+Repeat three times.